AnyLog-co/documentation/adding data.md

 ***Option D: Data transferred using PUT***

-The data is transferred using REST PUT command.
+The data is transferred using REST PUT messages.
 The data is provided in a format representative of the table's schema.
 Details are available at the section [Using a PUT command](#using-a-put-command).

-The following command provides status and statistics on the messages by HTTP PUT:
+The following command provides status and statistics on HTTP PUT messages:
 <pre>
 get rest calls
 </pre>